-It is expected that the global demand for cosmetic dentistry will gradually rise and is expected to grow by almost 70 percent by 2026, as noted on this Trade Media report.
+It is expected that the global demand for cosmetic dentistry will gradually rise and is expected to grow by almost 70 percent by 2026.

 Cosmetic dentistry is a special part of the medical field that allows patients to get the dental results they want, not just need.
 It may be part of and done at the same time as essential treatment such as fillings, crowns or snap-on dentures, or it may also be an entirely elective procedure that is being done for cosmetic reasons only.
 Either way, the goal of cosmetic dentistry is to enhance the look of your teeth.
 So, who in particular can benefit from cosmetic dentistry?
 The answer is anyone who wants to look better and feel more confident.

 Cosmetic dentistry can boost the self-esteem of anyone who has long disliked their teeth.
 Someone who lost a tooth gains confidence again after replacement, possibly with a bridge, partial denture or even a dental implant.
 A change in appearance can even give you the feeling like you’ve taken out a second lease on life.
 Here are a few examples of cosmetic dentistry and how they help people.

 Discoloured Teeth: Professional Whitening

 Tooth whitening is one of the simplest and most affordable procedures one can get in the office.
 Over time, stains from drinks like coffee and wine can discolour your teeth and make them less bright and attractive.
 More importantly, the overall colour of a tooth is strongly affected by the colour of the dentin underneath the enamel.
 Changes in the dentin, enamel wear, and other factors cause our teeth to darken even if the teeth surfaces are void of any stains.